 Panasonic Lumix DMC-G6 mirrorless camera body plus 14-42mm standard zoom lens and original kit box.
 Body in practically mint condition and with a low shutter count of only 2,466 (See shutter count photo).
 I purchased this camera new myself from Jessops and it has always been very carefully and sparingly used and well looked after.

-It was part of a special expensive kit with a 14-140 zoom lens (which is stated on the box), but that lens is NOT included.
+It was part of a special expensive kit with a 14-140 zoom lens (which is stated on the box), but that lens is NOT included as I am using it with my G80.
 However, I will instead include the Panasonic 14-42mm F3.5/F5.6 Mega O.I.S.
 Zoom Lens (with built in Optical Image Stabiliser enabling the use of lower shutter speeds than would normally be available handheld without blurring), as seen attached to the camera in the photos below, which is in excellent optical condition.
 This lens has the equivalent field of view to a 35mm full frame camera with a 28mm wide angle to 84mm short telephoto/portrait zoom lens and is the standard lens that would have come with the normally priced G6 camera kit and makes the camera and lens combo nice and light and portable.

 This camera is packed with a huge number of features that would put many “Professional” DSLR cameras to shame and is capable of taking excellent photos (jpeg and RAW format allowing advanced post processing) and full HD videos but this Micro Four Thirds (M43) format camera is lighter and less bulky to carry around so you are more likely to take it with you and actually use it.
 According to well known youtube photography guru Tony Northrup, because of the relatively higher pixel density of the smaller micro four thirds sensor, the 16 megapixel sensor in the G6 is approximately equivalent to a 28 megapixel sensor in an APS-C sensor camera or a 64 megapixel sensor in a full frame sensor camera so has high resolution capabilities and rewards the use of high quality M43 lenses.